AdiiPrabhu/AdityaPrabhuCS/README.md

 <br>

-Hi, I'm [Aditya Prabhu](https://adityaprabhucs.github.io/AdityaPrabhu/), a web and app developer 👨🏻‍💻 from India.
+Hi, I'm [Aditya Prabhu](https://adityaprabhucs.github.io/AdityaPrabhu/), a developer 👨🏻‍💻 from India.
 I'm a creative problem solving enthusiast and a product and research guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff, I Swim and read.

 <br>